-Keeping RCT clean through efficient street cleaning services, minimising the amount of waste we send to landfill, achieving our recycling targets through weekly recycling and regular refuse collections, and reducing our carbon footprint by • continuing waste and cleaning services, with appropriate safe working arrangements in place. monitoring Community Recycling Centres (CRC) ensuring residents and staff safety follow reopening requirements after Covid-19 lockdown.
-Keeping the County Borough moving, including improving roads and pavements and public transport, whilst also improving air quality by continuing • our Highways Improvement Programme including the design, planning and delivery of major infrastructure projects e.g. the A4119 dualling at Coed Ely, the Cynon Valley Gateway North Link and the Llanharan By-Pass and bridge repairs. to deliver major Economic Infrastructure Projects and Transportation Investment (Metro, etc.); Improve our highways infrastructure including resurfacing of roads and footways and making necessary repairs to bridges, and continuing Flood Alleviation work. to ensure safe parking for our residents particularly as shops reopen after lockdown. to safely deliver and manage the Council's contracted passenger transport requirements particularly for schools and community transport.
-Ensuring the County Borough is one of the safest places in Wales, with high levels of • resuming face to face Substance Misuse client support meetings.
-Independent Demostic Violence Advisors (IDVA) client vvales, with fligh levels of Independent Domestic Violence Advisors (IDVA) client one of the safest places in Wales, with high levels of community cohesion and where residents feel safe by....
+[ Keeping RCT clean through efficient street cleaning services, minimising the amount of waste we send to continuing waste and cleaning services, with appropriate safe working arrangements in place. monitoring Community Recycling Centres (CRC) ensuring residents and staff safety follow reopening requirements after Covid-19 landfill, achieving our recycling targets through weekly recycling and regular refuse lockdown. collections, and reducing our carbon footprint by Keeping the County Borough moving, including improving roads and pavements and public transport, whilst also improving air quality by continuing our Highways Improvement Programme including the design, planning and delivery of major infrastructure projects e.g. the A4119 dualling at Coed Ely, the Cynon Valley Gateway North Link and the Llanharan By-Pass and bridge repairs. to deliver major Economic Infrastructure Projects and Transportation Investment (Metro, etc.); Improve our highways infrastructure including resurfacing of roads and footways and making necessary repairs to bridges, and continuing Flood Alleviation work. to ensure safe parking for our residents particularly as shops reopen after lockdown. to safely deliver and manage the Council's contracted passenger transport requirements particularly for schools and community transport.
+Ensuring the County Borough is resuming face to face one of the safest places in Wales, with high levels of Substance Misuse client support meetings.
+Independent Domestic Violence Advisors (IDVA) client where residents feel safe by....